One killed, 5 hospitalized in San Antonio mall robbery 'gone really, really bad'

 "It’s absolutely senseless.
 Absolutely senseless.
 This is the second [recent] time that a Good Samaritan was killed trying to intervene in a crime to help the victim,” McManus told reporters.
 “It’s absolutely senseless.”

 The other suspect managed to escape the mall, firing at bystanders as he went.
-Police say the suspect is still at large and described him as a Hispanic male.
+Police said later Sunday that the second suspect was arrested.

 KABB reported that the robbery suspect was taken to a local hospital in critical condition.
 Two other shooting victims also taken to a hospital, as was a woman who complained of chest pains and a pregnant woman who went into labor.
 There was no immediate word on any of their conditions.